ubisoft/stampinfo/docs/getting-started/install.rst

         - In the case Blender has been installed from the executable installer package to your OS **launch Blender in Administrator mode**
         - Then inside Blender install the add-on as usual

-Note that if you are using a verion of Blender coming for a zip file - which is probably the case when working in a studio and the application was deployed by the production - the Administrator rights should not be required.
+Note that if you are using a version of Blender coming from a zip file - which is probably the case when working in a studio and the application was deployed by the production - the Administrator rights should not be required.

 Inside Blender